hyperledger/fabric-rfcs/text/0000-channel-participation-api-without-system-channel.md

 It is the responsibility of the channel administrator and participation admin to make sure they do not deprive the channel's consensus protocol from the ability to reach a quorum.

-It should be possible to remove a channel from an OSN and join or create it again later.
+It should be possible to remove a channel from an OSN and join it again later.

 When the system channel exists, it should be possible to delete the system-channel, but not any other channel.